3 Personal Pathways to One-on-one Language Learning

-It means that during those down times when you’re not engaged on Skype or in-person learning, you should actually be very busy preparing, visualizing what you want to do.
+It means that during those down times when you’re not engaged on Skype or in-person learning, you should actually be very busy preparing and visualizing what you want to do.

 Don’t wing it.
 Study ahead so you can hit the ground running.
 For example, if you’re going to be learning tenses in the target language, hit the books days before and learn the basic rules beforehand.
 Get the basics out of the way and save the sticking points for the teacher.

 Even when you know that the tutor or language exchange partner will be going over it, have the fundamentals in your pocket anyway.
 That way, your one-on-one session will become sort of a review of the basics, and a drill down on the thornier parts of the topic.